project8/honeybee/README.md

 ]
 ```

-Instead of using a program option, the config file can be specified with an environmental variable:
+The location of the configuration file can be specified with an environmental variable, instead of using the program option:
 ```
 $ export HONEYBEE_CONFIG_PATH=/PATH/TO/YOUR/DIR/SensorTable
 ```
-With this setting, all the files with the `.ktf` extension at the directory will be parsed.
-Hereafter this setting is assumed.
+With this setting, all the files with the `.ktf` extension at the indicated directory will be parsed.
+Hereafter in this documentation, this setting is assumed.

-Majority of channels have automatically-inferred binding to Dripline end-points:
+Majority of channels have an automatically-inferred binding to a Dripline end-point:
 ```
 $ ./install/bin/hb-list-sensors  mbar.IG
 [